-De cem aber 27 Arrive between 1:00 and 6:00 PM and meet your Interpreter.
-You can eat in town prior to arrival, or you can eat dinner at the base provided you arrive before 7:00 PM Complete Check-In: pay any final fees, turn in BSA Health and Medical Records and discuss the specific tri goals of your crew.
-Get situated in your on-base accommodations and complete a Gear Shakedown Get outfitted with group gear and supplemental personal gear.
-Visit the Trading Post- remember, our Trading Post carries some of the items you are required to bring (just in case you forgot).
-Dε cem nber 28-30 Breakfast at 7:30 AM in the program center.
+December 27 ☐ Arrive between 1:00 and 3:00 PM and meet your Interpreter.
+You can eat in town prior to arrival, or you can eat dinner at the base provided you arrive before 7:00 PM ☐ Complete Check-In: pay any final fees, turn in BSA Health and Medical Records and discuss the specific trip goals of your crew. ☐ Get situated in your on-base accommodations and complete a Gear Shakedown $\ \square$ Get outfitted with group gear and supplemental personal gear. □ Visit the Trading Post-remember, our Trading Post carries some of the items you are required to bring (just in case you forget).
+December 28-30 Breakfast at 7:30 AM in the program center.
 Finish checking out group equipment and food.
 Prepare for hitting the trail.
-Start your Okpik Adventure! meals after breakfast on Dec.
+Start your Okpik Adventure!
+All meals after breakfast on Dec.
 28 will be cooked by your group until the evening of Dec.
-31. We recommenending the rest of the day setting up camp at one of our remote campsites Dε cem aber 31 Morning: Enjoy your last day on the trail.
+31. We recommend spending the rest of the day setting up camp at one of our remote campsites.
+December 31 Morning: Enjoy your last day on the trail.
 Begin preparations to return to base.
 Mid-afternoon: Arrive back at base.
-Return borrowed gear, take a shower and settle back into on-base accommodations.
-Dinner will be served at 5:30pm in the dining hall Visit the Trading Post and celebrate the New Year!
-Ja nuar ry 1 Visit the Trading Post and Depart for home after breakfast at 7:30am in the dining hall
+Return borrowed gear, take a shower, and settle back into on-base accommodations.
+Dipper will be corred between 5:00 and 7:00 pm in the diping ball. ☐ Dinner will be served between 5:00 and 7:00 pm in the dining hall. ☐ Visit the Trading Post and celebrate the New Year!
+January 1

+☐ Visit the Trading Post and Depart for home after breakfast at 7:30am in the dining hall.